KospY/BasSDK/Components/ThunderRoad/Items/ClothingGenderSwitcher.md

 ![Clothing Gender Switcher Script][Inspector]

-This script also allows to swap handles for the armor parts.
+This script also allows to swap [Handles][Handle] for the armor parts.
 If left blank, it will not change the handles on the object.
 For "Male Model" it will swap to the object referenced, and disable the "Female Model", if the player gender is set to Male, and vice versa.

 [Inspector]: {{ site.baseurl }}/assets/components/ClothingGenderSwitcher/Inspector.png
+[Handle]: {{ site.baseurl }}{% link Components/ThunderRoad/Items/Handle.md %}